StealthLgn/ClassC-language/README.md

 ```
 each 'set_data', 'set_name', 'set_*' broke encapsulation\
 this is not an object - it's a data structure\
-if object have no-state, he don't need encapsulation -- only state+behavior require encapsulation
+if object have no-state, he don't need an encapsulation -- only state+behavior requires encapsulation
 ```
-std::vector, std::map, std::list - this is all data 'struct', it's not an objects; they are not independent
+std::vector, std::map, std::list - this is all data 'struct', it's not an objects; they are not independent -- need to push/pop data

 class Widget
 {